- Poll Clerk

 - assuming the responsibilities of the DRO, if necessary.

 - Polling Day

-The day fixed for voting at an election.
+The day or days fixed for voting at an election.

 - Polling Place